2020 Hunting Season Updates:

 - Please follow Starved Rock and Matthiessen State Parks on Facebook for up to date information on parking closures and openings on busy weekends.

-The Visitor Center exhibit hall, park office, and information desk will reopen on November 2nd, 2020 with limited hours of M-F from 9-12.
+The Visitor Center exhibit hall, park office, and information desk are open with limited hours of M-F from 9-12.
 Closed on weekends and holidays.

 Le Rocher Gift Store will remain closed until further notice.